 The logistics of accessing representative samples from the ocean worlds listed as high priority is compounded by uncertainty in how best to identify life.
 The Viking legacy weighs heavily on current and future mission planners, and unambiguous life detection strategies are still needed.
 An ideal positive detection will likely be the result of combining parallel, independently ambiguous positive signals into an unambiguous combined signal.
-Individual instruments contributing to such a signal may include microscopy (motility and morphology), mass spectrometry (compound detection and isotopic quantification), spectroscopy (compound detection), and fluorescent tagging (compound-specific detection).
+Individual instruments contributing to such a signal may include microscopy (motility and morphology), mass spectrometry (compound detection, chirality and isotopic quantification), spectroscopy (compound detection), imaging (biofabrics, biominerals), and fluorescent tagging and/or lab-on-a-chip (compound-specific detection, chirality quantification).
 Given the challenge of identifying individual cells and quantifying cellular activity in Earth's oceans, the maturity of life detection technology should not be overestimated.